Denyyel914/React-Assessment/readme.md

   - Enables toggling between the product list and favorites.

+* Implements loading and error states for API calls.
-- Uses Redux for state management.
+* Uses Context API for state management.

-State Management

-- Redux is used to manage the application state, particularly for storing and managing the list of favorite products.
+- API Integration

+  - Data is fetched using axios() within useEffect hooks.

+  - Includes loading indicators while data is being fetched and error handling for failed requests.

 ## How to Run the Project